Internship and establishment of the official

 In the event of the absence of the probationary official from one or more assessment tests

-If the internship takes place in whole or in part in a school or training institute, and if you are absent for a serious reason from an exam sanctioned by a grade or other form of evaluation, you are authorized to take a new exam or evaluation organized by the school or training institute.
+If the internship takes place in whole or in part in a school or training institute, and if you are absent for a serious reason from an examination sanctioned by a grade or other form of evaluation, you are authorized to take a new examination or evaluation organized by the school or training institute.

-If the school or training institute is unable to organize a new test, you will be assigned the grade corresponding to the average or median of the grades obtained by the other probationary officials.
-The scoring method chosen is determined, for each training, by ministerial decree.
+If the school or training institute is unable to organize a new test, you shall be assigned the grade corresponding to the average or median of the grades obtained by the other probationary officials.
+The scoring method chosen is fixed, for each training, by ministerial decree.

 In case of pregnancy